 i2 4.375 0.125 9.05 0.000 0.000 90.000 90.000 0.000 0.000 0.000 ; F5

 This combination is highlighted in the pianoroll.
-Notes existing in both the MIDI stream and the Csound score are displayed in brown whereas notes existing only in the Csound output are displayed in green.
+Notes that are present in both the MIDI stream and the Csound score are displayed in brown, while notes that are present only in the Csound output are displayed in green.

-Let us apply a continuous control of pitchbend over a sound-object containing four Csound statements, using instrument 2 which is mapping MIDI pitchbend range [0..16384] to a range of [-200..+200], both on logarithmic scales.
+Let us apply a continuous pitchbend control to a sound-object containing four Csound instructions, using instrument 2, which maps the MIDI pitchbend range [0..16384] to a range of [-200..+200], both on logarithmic scales.
 (This mapping is therefore linear.)

-In the Bol Processor score, using mapped values in _pitchbend() controls is possible owing to a _pitchrange(200) instruction in the beginning of the sequence.
+In the Bol Processor score, the use of mapped values in _pitchbend() controls is possible, thanks to a _pitchrange(200) instruction at the beginning of the sequence.

-The resulting Csound score makes it clear that pitchbend is meant to vary continuously over each Csound event : 0 to 24.997, 24.997 to 49.994 etc. Csound will further interpolate values using its GEN 07 (linear interpolation) generator.
+The resulting Csound score makes it clear that the pitchbend should vary continuously over each Csound event : 0 to 24.997, 24.997 to 49.994 etc. Csound will further interpolate the values using its GEN 07 (linear interpolation) generator.

 _pitchrange(200) _pitchcont _pitchbend(0) c _pitchbend(100)